anthonynuss/DontSpill/README.md

 # DontSpill
-An attempt at making a for a mobile device using swift.
+An attempt at making an app for ios using swift.